programmer01001/sshoppershops/README.md

 type
 #### “firebase open  hosting:site”
-which  will autimatical open your project for you on the web page
+which  will automatically open your project for you on the web page

  ### Addition Information
  you can open the database through the webpage by typing this command
  #### “firebase open database”
- which will open the database for you or you can open the jason format of database in the command line  by typing
+ which will open the database for you or you can open the jason format of the database in the command line  by typing
  #### “firebase database:get /user-posts-cart/ --pretty”

  for additional details regarding Firebase CLI commands.